mewawalaabdeali/AWS_Image_reKognition_pipeline_JAVA/README.md

       - AWS key configuration on EC2 instances

    - Variables
-      - SQS queue url
+      - SQS queue url declared as: 'queueUrl' at the beginning of both the classes
-      - S3 bucket name
+      - S3 bucket name declared as: 'bucketName' at the beginning of both the classes

 2. **Manual Execution on Two Machines**:
  - Performed initial tests manually
  - Car Rekognition on Machine 1
  - Text Rekognition on Machine  2

 3. **Automation with Ansible**:
     - Configured Ansible Control-node, Worker-node setup